dmd-program/art-design-course-resources/audio.md

    ### Audio Recording Starter Kit

    * Microphone(s) — Here is a detailed [overview of common microphone types](https://ehomerecordingstudio.com/types-of-microphones/).
-      * Dynamic: Less sensative, hold close to speaker, good for interviews in loud spaces.
+      * Dynamic: Less sensitive, hold close to speaker, good for interviews in loud spaces.
-      * Condensor: More sensative, record far away sources \(including background noise... \)
+      * Condenser: More sensitive, record far away sources \(including background noise... \)
    * Digital Audio Interface — Connect microphones to your computer; converts analog audio signals into digital ones.
-USB mics include a built-in version of this, but you'll get better quality with a truly analog mic and a seperate interface box.
+USB mics include a built-in version of this, but you'll get better quality with a truly analog mic and a separate interface box.
    * Portable recorder — All-in-one device with built-in mics!
 If you are on the tightest budget, you can manage an awful lot with one of these.
 [Zoom recorders](https://www.zoom-na.com) are industry standard and come at a variety of price points.
    * Headphones — Avoid anything with "bass-boosting technology" or earbuds.
 You want a nice even sound.
    * Speakers — Monitors or bookshelf speakers are the best bet; prioritize even sound reproduction over loudness or bass-boosting.